biblicalph/biblicalph.github.io/_posts/2019-01-06-es6-modules-in-nodejs.md

 npm install --save-dev babel-cli babel-preset-env nodemon
 ```
 Note: `nodemon` will be used to start a development server that reloads anytime we make code changes
-3. Create `.babelrc` file - the babel configuration file, with the following contents
+3. Create `.babelrc` file - the babel configuration file, with the following content
 ```
 {
   "presets": [ "env" ]